logikum/md-web-site/contents/en/histories/henry-v.md

 Henry returns to London in triumph before making peace with the French king.
 Henry woos the French Princess Katherine and their marriage links England and France.

+#### Dramatis personae

+KING HENRY, the Fifth.

+DUKE OF GLOUCESTER

+DUKE OF BEDFORD, brothers to the King.

+DUKE OF EXETER, uncle to the King.

+DUKE OF YORK, cousin to the King.

+EARL OF SALISBURY

+EARL OF WESTMORELAND

+EARL OF WARWICK

+BISHOP OF CANTERBURY

+BISHOP OF ELY

+EARL OF CAMBRIDGE

+LORD SCROOP

+SIR THOMAS GREY

+SIR THOMAS ERPINGHAM

+GOWER,
+FLUELLEN,
+MACMORRIS,
+JAMY, officers in King Henry’s army.

+BATES,
+COURT,
+WILLIAMS, soldiers in the same.

+PISTOL

+NYM

+BARDOLPH

+Boy

+A herald.

+CHARLES the Sixth, King of France.

+LEWIS, the Dauphin.

+DUKE OF BURGUNDY
+DUKE OF ORLEANS
+DUKE OF BOURBON

+The Constable of France.

+RAMBURES,
+GRANDPRE, French Lords.

+GOVERNOR, of Harfleur.

+MONTJOY, a French herald.

+Ambassadors to the King of England.

+ISABEL, Queen of France.

+KATHARINE, daughter to Charles and Isabel.

+ALICE, a lady attending on her.

+Hostess of a tavern in Eastcheap formerly Mistress Quickly, and now married to Pistol.

+Lords, Ladies, officers, soldiers, citizens, messengers, and attendants.
+Chorus.